Rio Tinto Group (RIO): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The ancient copper mines on the Rio Tinto river in the Huelva province of Andalusia, Spain.
-The syndicate acquiring the mines was based in London, UK.
+The company's name comes from the ancient copper mines on the Río Tinto (Red River) in the Huelva province of Andalusia, Spain.
+The syndicate that acquired the mines was based in London, UK.

 Founding team members